adamshostack/conflictmodeling/references/README.md

 [Rosen19] Guy Rosen, "[A Further Update on New Zealand Terrorist Attack](https://newsroom.fb.com/news/2019/03/technical-update-on-new-zealand/)", Facebook blog post, March 21, 2019

 [SantaClaraLetter] Various "[An Open Letter to Mark Zuckerberg](https://santaclaraprinciples.org/open-letter/)"  November 13, 2018.
 Calls for notice, appeals, and numbers in content moderation.

+[Schwab] Katharine Schwab, [The fight to regulate dangerous design is heating up](https://www.fastcompany.com/90335048/the-fight-to-regulate-dangerous-design-is-heating-up) Fast Company, April 16, 2019.
+Dangerous design and dark patterns feel like an adjacent area to conflict modeling, but perhaps there are strong overlaps.
+Follow the links to the ICO office.

 [Selinger19] Evan Selinger, "[How Middle School Subverted Instagram’s Slider Emoji Tool](https://onezero.medium.com/instagrams-new-slider-emoji-is-now-a-bullying-tool-9f8cdf55a5f3)", Medium OneZero, March 4, 2019